-Mention of lotus birth in the medical literature is sparse, though case studies have been documented since the 1970s.
+Mention of lotus birth in the medical literature is sparse, though case studies have been documented from the 1970s on.
 Proponents tend to hold the placenta in high regard, wishing to honor the organ, citing both abstract and specific benefits.

 - In term infants, delayed umbilical cord clamping increases hemoglobin levels at birth and improves iron stores in the first several months of life, which may have a favorable effect on developmental outcomes.